SujoyDU/ComputerSecurityFinalProject/Problem1(Another Approach)/ReadMe.md

 0x7fffffffdf68: 0x00007fffffffdfe0      0x00007ffff7ffe180
 (gdb)
 ```
 Here we see address 0x7fffffffded8.
-If we use steoi we can contiue to run return where we get sigsegv error,
+If we use stepi we can contiue to run return where we get sigsegv error,
 the register show as follows:
 ```shell
 (gdb) stepi